 Investment properties held by the Group are not measured at fair value but for which the fair value is disclosed.
 The fair value measurements of the investment properties are categorized within Level 3.
-The fair value of investment properties were NT\$211,486 thousand, NT\$211,486 thousand and NT\$180,594 thousand as at June 30, 2022, December 31, 2021 and June 30, 2021, respectively.
+The fair value of investment properties are NT\$211,486 thousand at December 31, 2021.
 The fair value has been determined based on valuations performed by an independent valuer.
 The valuation method used is the compare approach, is supported by the evidence from the market.